awslabs/duvet/design/coverage-model-v2-spec.md

 The `has_valid_path` predicate encodes this precisely:
 `!scope_has_non_linear_control(classifications, scopes, scope_idx)` applies to
 the propagation scope, not to all ancestor scopes.

+**Classifier requirement:** The soundness of this property depends on the classification function marking BOTH the source (e.g., `goto`) and the target (e.g., label) of non-linear control flow with `NonLinearControl`.
+This ensures that any scope which can be jumped into contains a `NonLinearControl` line (the label), disabling propagation in that scope.

+If a language permits non-linear control flow where the target cannot be distinguished from ordinary code (e.g., BASIC's `GOTO <line-number>` where the target line has no syntactic marker), the classifier for that language MUST add `NonLinearControl` to every line in the file.
+This pushes the conservatism into the classifier, preserving the algorithm's soundness.

 ### Property 4: Monotonicity {#property-4-monotonicity}